The Gap from "Interaction" to "Collaboration"

 | Understanding Task Structure | Schema constraints, intent parsing, task decomposition models | GPT-Action, function calling, CLI, AI IDE | Can understand "what needs to be achieved" |

-The most interesting aspect here is that various programming tools like CLI and AI IDE almost satisfy all the capabilities required for an Agentic Agent to work.
-However, these programming tools can rely on dialog boxes to interact with users, primarily because engineers are a relatively rational group who generally possess clear and structured thinking.
+The most interesting part here is that various programming tools like CLI and AI IDE almost satisfy all the capabilities required for an Agentic Agent to work.
+However, these programming tools can rely on dialog boxes to complete interaction with users, primarily because engineers are a relatively rational group who generally possess clear and structured thinking.

-For them, dialog boxes are a highly efficient interaction method because they can clearly and completely describe their needs.
-Additionally, the IDE environment provides ample context for AI.
+Therefore, for them, the dialog box is a very efficient interaction method because they can all clearly and completely describe their needs.
+And through the IDE environment, they provide sufficient context for the AI.

 From "Tool" to "Scenario Solution"